 Budgeting Tips and Cost-Saving Strategies

-- Rent: prioritize suburbs (OMR 250–450) vs city center
+- Rent: prioritize suburbs (OMR 250–450) over city center

-- Transport: use public transit (OMR 0.3–0.5 per trip) to cut fuel/insurance
+- Transport: use public transit (OMR 0.3–0.5 per trip) to cut fuel and insurance costs

-- Utilities: review/renegotiate plans (OMR 30–60 monthly)
+- Utilities: review and renegotiate plans (OMR 30–60 monthly)

 Frequently Asked Questions